spacemeshos/docs/docs/start/integration.md

 ### Signing

 A single sig transaction must be signed using the private key that controls the principal account, i.e., the source of funds for the transaction.
-A multi sig transaction must be signed by at least the number of keys specified when the Multisig account was spawned, i.e., the `n` value in its spawn arguments/immutable state.
+A multi sig transaction must be signed by at least the number of keys specified when the multisig account was spawned, i.e., the `n` value in its spawn arguments/immutable state.
 See below for sample code.

 ### Broadcasting